bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/BareosSpecificFormatting/DocumentFileStructure.rst

    Section Heading
    ===============

-Please read :ref:`RestOverview:Sections` to get known to the section ordering conventions.
+Please read :ref:`DocumentationStyleGuide/RestOverview:Sections` to get known to the section ordering conventions.

 All documents should only contain one highest level section (underlined by ``=``).